I wrote this piece below to brief some US colleagues, but thought it might be worth sharing with a broader audience for what’ it’s worth.

 dm+d also contains a large number of data and metadata items related to UK pricing, regulatory, best practice and supply chain operation (including links to the information in the Drug Tariff) which will be required by ePrescribing systems that wish to comply with UK statutory, regulatory and best practice recommendations and operate satisfactorily with medicines supply chain arrangements that apply in the NHS.
 There is a considerable volume of useful guidance on the implementation of dm+d freely available via the web with the dm+d web site providing a good start point from which to find this.

 There are a numbers of sources of high quality UK specific drug information and knowledge to support both professional responsible for prescribing and administering medicines and patients which can be incorporated in to prescribing and medicines management systems.
-Information in these sources includes both eye-readable information (manufacturer’s data sheet (SPC’s), drug monographs, warnings, prescribing guidelines, patient information leaflets etc) available to the relevant actor at appropriate points in the treatment process and machine readable data and metadata intended to support automated prescribing, dispensing, administration and associated decision support.
+Information in these sources includes both eye-readable information (manufacturer’s data sheet (SPC’s), drug monographs, warnings, an in-depth review of Magnum Detox prescribing guidelines, patient information leaflets etc) available to the relevant actor at appropriate points in the treatment process and machine readable data and metadata intended to support automated prescribing, dispensing, administration and associated decision support.
 Such data will be provide in a structured and coded format to facilitate automated processing and may be supplied with computable decision support rules and/or software components and APIs to aid it’s implementation.

 Computable data is typically intended to support functions that might include.